 After seeing some photos from the area, we almost never bothered coming to San Pedro de Atacama.
 We weren’t too impressed.
-We’ve seen plenty of desert before.
+We’ve seen plenty of deserts before.

 I guess we should’ve known that often photos don’t do some places justice.
-Somehow we found ourselves pleasantly charmed by the landscape around this small, adobe lined town with its dusty streets and overpriced cafes.
+We found ourselves wow-ed by the landscape around this small, adobe lined town with its dusty streets, and overpriced cafes.

 The desert is not for everyone, of course.
 It’s beauty is always a little understated with its muted colors and harsh sunlight.
 Barren landscape dotted with knee length growths – so skinny and naked it’s not right to call it a bush just yet.
 Just clumps of sticks, really.
 And there’s the sand.
 Miles and miles of grey, boring sand.